 Setup your business in a location that is free of political risks and stability.
 The property rights and funds have to be rested with you and at no circumstances, the government must impose any tax or make a sudden change in the business support regulations.

 Get legal advice and ask the locals to get a clear idea of the existing business scenario.
 Finding the right business jurisdiction with minimal political risk is crucial.

 Countries with low debt to GDP ratios, low or declining unemployment, and strong consumer spending normally make for good prospects for business setup.

 The growing middle class, low inflation, and rising incomes are the key drivers.
-Starting a business in ideal conditions are always profitable than forming a profitable business in a dynamic and unstable market.
+Starting a business in ideal conditions is always more profitable than forming a profitable business in a dynamic and unstable market.